jeff-nasseri/dev-migrants/Netherlands/Immigration-Naturalisation-Service/Introduction.md

 - **Issuance**: Your residence permit will be aligned with the end date of your employment contract.
 - **Pick-Up**: You will be notified by the IND when your residence permit is ready.
 - **Renewal**: Apply for a renewal at least 3 months before the expiration of your permit.

-### Sponsorship Details
-- **Sponsor**: Employor I B.V., seconded to WeCodeRightGenerals B.V.
-- **Employment Terms**: You are permitted to work onsite with customers while employed by Employor I B.V.
-- **Employment Termination**: If your employment ends, report it to the IND.
-You will need to find a new sponsor to maintain your residence permit.

 ### Final Steps
 - **IND Appointment**: After your arrival, schedule an appointment with the IND to complete your registration and obtain your BSN number.